BartBruininks/PixelPhysics/README.md

 3) Each field is blurred using a gaussian kernal with a cutoff in $K$ successive iterations
 4) The self interactions scale the blurred gaussian values
 5) The cross interactions ($CI$) are calculated per pixel as $Fa_i += (0.5 - Fb_i) * CI_{ab} * 2$ if $0.1 < Fb_j < 1.0$ (interface like interaction)
-6) For each pixel in each field a random value is added and multiplied with the temperature
+6) For each pixel in each field a random Gumble value is added where the sample is based on the temperature.
 7) Each field ($F_i$) is discretized by quickselect partitioning the field and picking the $N_i$ highest values (O(N) on average)

 # Thus far observed phenomena